elastic/connectors/docs/reference/outlook.md

 #### `Exchange server domain name` (required if data source is outlook_server)

-Domain name for Exchange server users such as gmail.com, exchange.local.
+Domain name for Exchange server users such as `gmail.com` or `exchange.local`.

 #### `Enable SSL`